Residency & Visas

 Detailed Breakdown of Each Permit

 Assessing your finances is crucial for the Pink Slip.
-Use our tools to see if your income is sufficient for the lifestyle you want.
+Use our tools to see whether your income can support the lifestyle you want in Cyprus.

-4. For Investors: Permanent Residency by Investment (Fast Track)
+4. Investors: Permanent Residence by Investment (Regulation 6(2))

 Official Resources (2026 Verified)